fazilhus/11engine/README.md

 # 11Engine
 ## About
-And engine for building ai systems for games
+And engine for building AI systems for games

 ## Usage
 ### Pause Button